dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 Using this algorithm it was possible to learn the representation of words where each word has 50 or more latent features.

-The major gain with this latent approach--we are not forced to create matrices of `NxN`, where `N` is the number of distinct words.
+The major gain with this latent approach--we are not forced to create co-occurrence matrices of `NxN`, where `N` is the number of distinct words.
 Instead all we have to learn is the `NxK` matrix where `K` is usually 100 (from 50 till 1000).

 This break-trough idea [published by Mikolov et al.](https://arxiv.org/abs/1301.3781){:rel="nofollow"} was capable of doing word arithmetics for the first time: